Thunder vs. Nets Player Props Betting Odds

-Sportsbooks have set player props for Shai Gilgeous-Alexander, Mikal Bridges and others when the Oklahoma City Thunder host the Brooklyn Nets at Paycom Center on Sunday at 7:00 PM ET.
+You can find player prop bet odds for Shai Gilgeous-Alexander, Mikal Bridges and other players on the Oklahoma City Thunder and Brooklyn Nets ahead of their matchup at 7:30 PM ET on Friday at Barclays Center.

 Place your bets on any NBA matchup at FanDuel, and sign up with our link for a first-time offer!